Ashleydai2003/Cove/Backend/API.md

 * eventId: String (required) - ID of the event to retrieve

 Returns:
-* When unauthenticated (or authenticated but neither the host nor RSVP'd), returns LIMITED details:
+* When unauthenticated (or authenticated but not host and no GOING RSVP), returns LIMITED details:
   * event: {
     * id: String
     * name: String